brwilkinson/AzureDeploymentFramework/docs/Naming_Standards_Prefix.md

         second               = $parts[1];
         third                = $parts[2];
         Name                 = $NameFormat
-        NameOverRide         = $NameFormat       # Column for any name collisions to create override 'FinalName (PREFIX)' = 'A' + $NameFormat # Add the 'A' for Azure to the front of the Name }
+        NameOverRide         = $NameFormat       # Column for any name collisions to create "manual" override 'FinalName (PREFIX)' = 'A' + $NameFormat # Add the 'A' for Azure to the front of the Name }
 } | Sort-Object name |